gskielian/epic-arduino-curriculum/Brainstorm.md

   * LOL Shield
   * SMD Soldering kits for the skilled
   * Shift Register Table
-  * RTC + Arduino + Shift Register for Real TIme Clock
+  * RTC kit http://www.adafruit.com/products/264 -- datalogging and for everyday stopwatches and timers.

 how to create
 * How to use a library (Adafruit)